 Quantitative easing is a central bank policy in which the central bank buys financial assets, usually government bonds, and pays for them by creating bank reserves.
-The concept refers to a sustained asset-purchase program that expands reserves and changes the composition of private-sector holdings.
+The term refers to a sustained asset-purchase program that expands central bank liabilities, increases balance-sheet size, and changes the composition of private-sector holdings.
 Unlike conventional monetary policy, which operates mainly through short-term policy rates, quantitative easing works through large-scale purchases and reserve creation.

 Core elements of quantitative easing